pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Customize TiDB Operator

-Tp customize the TiDB Operator, modify the `operator_values` parameter in `terraform.tfvars` to pass the customized contents of `values.yaml`.
+To customize the TiDB Operator, modify the `operator_values` parameter in `terraform.tfvars` to pass the customized contents of `values.yaml`.
 For example:

 ```hcl
 operator_values = "./operator_values.yaml"